lino-framework/lino/docs/dev/actors.rst

     This is called when an incoming web request on this actor is being parsed.

-    If you override `parse_req`, then keep in mind that it will be called *before* Lino checks the requirements.
+    If you override :meth:`parse_req`, then keep in mind that it will be called *before* Lino checks the requirements.
 For example the user may be AnonymousUser even if the requirements won't let it be executed.  `ar.subst_user.profile` may be None, e.g. when called from `find_appointment` in :ref:`welfare.pcsw.Clients`.